abrodyyy/Hotel_Repo/README.md

 - Our precision increased to 88% and the recall also increased to 79%.
 - The changes in pre-processing the data allowed for greater precision in the accuracy testing.

 - Using ‘feature_importances_’ we were able to get an array of data that tells us how important a feature was to the model prediction.
 From there Numpy was used to sort the feature by importance and label which column it belonged to.
-We can see from the data that the ‘Is_Canceled’ column was most utilized at 16.97%, followed by ‘days_in_waiting_list’ at 12.32%
+We can see from the data that the ‘days_in_waiting_list’ column was most utilized at 12.32%, followed by 'deposit_type_no_deposit', 'market_segment_online_TA', 'lead_time' and 'country_Other'.

 ![OptimizingModel.png](Images/OptimizingModel.png)